bertreb/pimatic-assistant/README.md

 ```
 {
   plugin: "assistant"
+  token:  "The token from Nora"
   debug:  "Debug mode.
 Writes debug messages to the pimatic log."
 }
 ```